Get in touch

 - TA IMD4003 3D Computer Animation (Fall 2014 - Dr. Chris Joslin).

 - Joined the ARS Lab to pursue a Modeling and Simulation (M&S) PhD topic under the supervision of Dr. Gabriel Wainer.
 August 2014

-- Just got back from SIGGRAPH Vancouver, only the most amazing showcase of the latest in animation and computer graphics research.
+- Just got back from SIGGRAPH Vancouver, an amazing showcase of the latest in animation and computer graphics research.
 My buddy Chris Taylor and I got to reunite with some old friends and classmates.
 It was my first visit to beautiful Vancouver.
 Overall, a wonderful geeky way to cap the summer.
 May 2014

 - Completed my PhD comprehensive exam.
 Topics: Operations Research (major) and Computer Architecture (minor).